What do bookkeepers do?

 In short, both work in tandem to help you make smarter financial decisions.

-But what does a bookkeeper do all day?
+However, what exactly does a bookkeeper do all day?

 They’re in charge of employing double-entry accounting to record every financial transaction in your general ledger, also known as recording journal entries.

-That may sound complicated, but it usually means entering all of your transactions into accounting software.
+This can sound hard, but all it really means is that you have to record all of your transactions into accounting software.

-However, bookkeeping entails more than simply entering data into a spreadsheet; it takes thorough analysis and just enough legal knowledge.
+However, keeping accurate books requires more than just entering data into a spreadsheet; it also necessitates doing in-depth analyses and having just the right amount of legal expertise.

-After all, bookkeepers will ensure that your records are in order and that your deductions are lawful, which will help you survive an audit.
+Bookkeepers will, after all, guarantee that your records are in order and that your deductions are legal, which can help you survive an audit in the event that you are subject to one.

 - The income statement (also known as a profit and loss statement) illustrates your revenue and costs for a given time period.

-- A balance sheet is a snapshot of your financial situation at a specific point in time.
+- A snapshot of your financial status at a certain point in time is what is represented on a balance sheet.

 - The cash flow statement is a record of the cash and cash-like equivalents that enter and leave your business.

-- A statement of changes in equity (also known as a retained earnings statement) displays how your portion of capital, reserves, and retained earnings have changed over time.
+- A statement of changes in equity, which is often referred to as a retained earnings statement, is a document that illustrates how your proportion of capital, reserves, and retained earnings has changed over the course of a certain period of time.

 - Accounts payable and receivable management (make sure you get paid on time, and pay your bills on time)